 What are Actors?

-This article introduces you to the key concepts behind actors, without getting into much detail.
+This article introduces you to the key concepts behind actors.
 Because Actor concepts are intertwined, it's useful to get a little exposure to each before delving into full detail.

 What are Actors?

-Actors represent the living, interactive part of a game.
+Actors are the living, interactive parts of a game.
 Actors are the players, enemies, projectiles, vehicles, inteface elements and anything in a game that "lives."

 Every actor can be broken up into a few common elements.

 Appearance dictates how an Actor looks.
-In the 2D games we build, this means Animations.
+In the 2D games we build, we call these animations.

 Animations are a collection of frames that are played out in sequence and usually loop, to form a fluid, living visual representation of the actor.